cocos-creator/docs-3d-deprecated/zh/material-system/pass-parameter-list.md

 // as long as it is a real uniform
-// it doesn't matter whether it is specified in the property list or not mat.setProperty('emissive', cc.Color.GREY); // this works mat.setProperty('albedo', cc.Color.RED); // direct set uniform mat.setProperty('roughness', 0.2); // set certain component
+// it doesn't matter whether it is specified in the property list or not mat.setProperty('emissive', cc.Color.GREY); // this works mat.setProperty('albedo', cc.Color.RED); // directly set uniform mat.setProperty('roughness', 0.2); // set certain component
 const h = mat.passes[0].getHandle('offset'); // or just take the handle, mat.passes[0].setUniform(h, new Vec2(0.5, 0.5)); // and use Pass.setUniform interface instead